Timeline of the 2020–2021 Belarusian protests: September

 The "Heroes March" also took place in the cities of Brest, Babruisk, Viciebsk, Homel, Hrodna, Zhodzina, Kobrin, Lida, Mahiliou, Navapolatsk, Pinsk, Polatsk, and others.
 In many of them, harsh reactions from law enforcement officials towards the opposition was noted, including violence towards girls and women.
 In Brest, protesters were dispersed with a water cannon.
 In Zhodzina, while protesters were shouting "Police with the people!" an unknown major hit a woman in the face after she approached him closely.
 Another woman rushed to help the victim whom he seized and threw to the ground.
 In retaliation, several protesters formed a human fence around the officer refusing to let him go, until his colleague pushed people away and rescued him.
 In Navapolatsk, near the children's toy market, security forces made an attempt to lock the protesters in a single alley while awaiting reinforcements.
 However, a group of protesters launched an attack on outnumbered police who retreated into minibuses and left.
 According to the Internal Affairs Directorate of the Viciebsk Regional Executive Committee, seven people were detained in Polatsk and Navapolatsk during "unauthorized mass events".
 In Hrodna, a man in a white-red-white shirt, fleeing from the security forces, jumped into the Neman river and swam across it to escape persecution.
 He ended up exhausted on the other side where random passerby helped him get out of the water onto the riverbank.
-According to the Belarusian Ministry of Internal Affairs, on 13 September, 774 people were detained "for participating in unauthorized mass events".
-More than 500 protesters in Minsk and another 554 across the country were placed in temporary detention facilities.